 Dr James Bishop

-In my junior doctor years, I completed a Post-Graduate Diploma in Sports Medicine and have enjoyed putting that to use.
-I have been the Otago Mitre 10 Cup team doctor for three years from 2016 to 2018.
-A highlight has been being the doctor for the N.Z.
-Under-20 rugby team for their world cup campaigns in France 2018 and Argentina 2019.
+In my junior doctor years I completed a Post-Graduate Diploma in Sports Medicine, and have put that to use.
+I have been the Otago Mitre 10 Cup team doctor for 3 years, 2016-2018.
+A highlight has been being the doctor for the NZ Under-20 rugby team for their world cup campaigns in France 2018 and Argentina 2019.

-Outside of work, my wife and I are kept busy with our son (who was born in 2019) and our giant dog Philly.
-I’ve played several sports to representative levels in my life, and these days concentrate my efforts on mountain biking.
+Outside of work my wife and I are kept busy by my son who was born in 2019, and our giant dog Philly.
+I’ve played a number of sports to representative levels in my life, and these days concentrate my efforts on mountain biking.

 I joined Broadway Medical Centre in 2019 looking forward to getting to know the patients and doing my best for them.